Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Appendix A – Scaling of the Solution Space Size

-We can also express the summation in Eq. (\ref{eq:allPossibilitiesV1}) in a way that clarifies how to generate all possible sets of $\{Q_m\}$.
-Starting with the first shelf, it can not be filled with more items than its capacity $R_1$ or the total number of items $N$.
-Thus, the maximum amount of items that can be put on it is $\min\{R_1, N\}$.
-The remaining items can only be allocated if the total space in the other shelves exceeds $N-Q_1 - 1$, \textit{i.e.}, $ \sum_{m=2}^{M}R_m \ge N - Q_1$ implying a inequality for $Q_1$ such that
+We can express the summation in Eq.~(\ref{eq:allPossibilitiesV1}) in a way that clarifies how to generate all possible sets of $\{Q_m\}$.
+Starting with the first shelf, the number of items assigned cannot exceed its capacity $R_1$ or the total number of items $N$.
+Thus, the maximum number of items that can be placed on it is $\min\{R_1, N\}$.
+The remaining items can only be allocated if the total space in the other shelves exceeds $N-Q_1 - 1$, \textit{i.e.}, $ \sum_{m=2}^{M}R_m \ge N - Q_1$.
+This leads to